byeongkyu/polly_speech/README.md

 polly_speech package is text-to-speech engine using [Amazon Polly].
 It support publish visemes that can using lip-sync for robots.

 **Author(s): Byeong-Kyu Ahn <br/>
-Maintainer: Byeong-Kyu Ahn, b.ahn@auckland.ac.nz  <br/>
+Maintainer: Byeong-Kyu Ahn, byeongkyu@gmail.com  <br/>
 Affiliation: Robotics Research Group, The Unversity of Auckland**